wodby/docs/2.0/docs/apps/endpoints.md

 By default, Wodby will generate technical domains for services in your application that have enabled HTTP routes.
 The technical domains built in the following way – `<service-name>.<instance-name>.<app-name>.<org-name>.wodby.app`.
 We will also automatically issue Let's Encrypt certificates for technical domains.
 Additionally, the main service with http routes will have a technical domain without a service name – `<instance-name>.<app-name>.<org-name>.wodby.app`.

-### TLS Certificates
+### SSL Certificates

-Wodby provides a simple way to issue a TLS (SSL) certificate for a domain in your endpoint.
+Wodby provides a simple way to issue a SSL (TLS) certificate for a domain in your endpoint.
 Currently, we support only [Let's Encrypt](https://letsencrypt.org/) issuer.
 We will automatically renew Let's Encrypt certificates before they expire.
 You can also review all certificates that we issued from your organization settings page.

 Custom certificates not currently supported.